docat-org/docat/doc/getting-started.md

 #### Claim Project

-Claiming a Project returns a `token` which can be used for actions which require a authentication (for example deleting a version).
+Claiming a Project returns a `token` which can be used for actions which require authentication (for example for deleting a version).
 Each Project can be claimed **exactly once**, so best store the token safely.

 ```sh